SAP-samples/btp-s4hana-nocode-extension/create-application/deploy/README.md

-# Build and Deploy Your SAP AppGyver Application to SAP BTP
+# Build and Deploy Your SAP Build Apps Application to SAP BTP

 ## Introduction

-In this section, you will build and deploy your SAP AppGyver UI application, which was already created using SAP AppGyver.
+In this section you will build the application that you created using SAP Build Apps, and then deploy it to SAP BTP as an HTML5 application.

-**Persona:** SAP BTP Expert Developer
+**Persona:** Citizen Developer

 **Abbreviation:** SAP Business Technology Platform = SAP BTP